 Was the idea of the city as a hub for artists from around the world merely a fiction of the last two decades?
 More still, are there viable alternatives to nostalgia for the poor but sexy Berlin, or is the city doomed to decay in ever-shorter cycles of memetic self-commodification?

-Concluding Berlin Art Week, forthcoming Volksbühne intendant Matthias Lilienthal, artist Henrike Naumann, and Berlin Biennale director Axel Wieder will unpack the end of Berlin as a cosmopolitan nowhere and what comes after, moderated by critic Pablo Larios.
+Concluding Berlin Art Week at the Julia Stoschek Foundation Berlin, forthcoming Volksbühne intendant Matthias Lilienthal, artist Henrike Naumann, and Berlin Biennale director Axel Wieder will unpack the end of the city as a cosmopolitan nowhere and what comes after, moderated by critic Pablo Larios.

 Julia Stoschek Foundation